 This may take a while to run, but once the process is complete, your OneDrive app and settings will now have been reset to default values.

-If the OneDrive cloud icon doesn’t re-appear after a minute or two, open the Run box again, enter the following and hit Enter:
+If the OneDrive cloud icon doesn’t re-appear after a minute or two, open the Run box again, enter the following, and hit Enter:

-Hope it resolves your OneDrive issues.
+I hope it resolves your OneDrive issues.

-If it does not help, Windows 8/7 users may want to run the OneDrive Troubleshooter.
+TIP: Windows 8/7 users may want to run the OneDrive Troubleshooter.

 Need specific help?
 Check these: